wilkin547/docs.es-es/docs/csharp/programming-guide/classes-and-structs/constructors.md

 [!code-csharp[constructors](../../../../samples/snippets/csharp/programming-guide/classes-and-structs/constructors1.cs#3)]

 Para obtener más información y ejemplos, vea [Constructores estáticos](./static-constructors.md).
+## <a name ="note"></a>note "how to inherit a contructor "
+when you inherit a class with a constructor with parameters, you have to declare a new constructor of your new class and its parametes got have to be the same that the FatherClass and after to add " :base (parameters of the Fatherclasse) example :

+class fatherClass{

+public fatherClass (string name){}

+}

+class SonClass : fatherClass {

+public SonClass (string name) :base(name){}

+}

 ## <a name="in-this-section"></a>En esta sección